gamroyan/cognizantGenAIExternRepo/Fine-Tuning-BERT/BERT-Writeup.md

 ### Results
 Each entry (checkpoints) in ```results``` gives a snapshot of training at a particular step.

 The model was fine-tuned for 3 epochs, reaching a total of 375 training steps.
 As we can see through the logs, loss steadily declined from an initial value of 0.6997 to a final low of 0.0843 at step 280, with minor fluctuations in later stages.
-The lowest loss was reached just past the 2-epoch mark, after which loss values hovered in the 0.1–0.2 range, highlighting confident and likely correct predictions.
+The lowest loss was reached just past the 2-epoch mark, after which loss values hovered in the 0.1–0.2 range.
+This shows that the model was likely making confident and correct predicitons around this time.

 **Loss Projection (sampled from a few steps):**
 |Step|Epoch|Loss|